The other day at the park some mums and I were standing around chatting, as you do.

 “I think my boys just like theirs because they think ‘penis’ is a rude word and ‘doodle’ is fun to say.
 Like ‘snot’, ‘bum’, or ‘poo’.
 It also wees, so there’s that.”

 Yep, toilet humour is the best humour for kids.
 Makes perfect sense.

-“I hate saying this because he’s only three,” another friend quipped.
-“But we don’t know what it feels to have one.
+“I hate saying this because he’s only three,” another friend added.
+“But we don’t know what it feels like to have one.
 Maybe it’s nice to touch, not like in a sexual way yet, but in maybe a tingly way?
 I dunno!

 And then we all said, “Ewww” – at the exact same time.